salvatorecordiano/telegram-echo-bot/README.md

 # Telegram Echo Bot

-This is a sample Telegram Bot written in PHP running
+This is a sample Telegram Bot written in PHP